jonathanlemuel/css-notes/lectures/05-positioning/README.md

 you scroll.
 Like `absolute`, by default it shows up where it normally would in the document flow, and it also does not take up space (lifted out).
 Other elements will go behind it.
 Offset coordinates (nudging) are relative to the window viewport (not the document).
+Watch out!
+Because you can place it fixed outside of the window, never to be seen again!

 ## `z-index`